fbpx

 That said, make a point to always discuss your test results with your doctor, to discover what has been tested/detected and what hasn’t.
 Here are some Do’s and don’ts for a healthy vagina.

 Lastly, although an STI and STD denote the same thing, having an STI doesn’t necessarily signify that you have an STD.
-In essence, not all STIs morph to STDs.
+In essence, not all STIs morph into STDs.
 Regardless, STIs should be treated as early as they are detected to avoid future problems.
 Find out more about the differences here.

 Speaking of protection, have you had a conversation with your partner about using protection?
 Life Like A Lady Part 8: Me, Him & The Awkward Contraceptives Conversation In the Middle Of A Steamy Romantic Moment